Matthew Hopkins

 A portrait of Matthew Hopkins, 'The Celebrated Witch-finder', from the 1837 edition of The Discovery of Witches.

 Matthew Hopkins (c.
 1620 – 12 August 1647) was an English witch-hunter whose career flourished during the English Civil War.
 He was mainly active in East Anglia and claimed to hold the office of Witchfinder General, although that title was never bestowed by Parliament.

-The son of a Puritan minister, Hopkins began his career as a witch-finder in March 1644 (Note: At this time the New Year did not occur until 25 March; all Old Style Dates have been rendered as New Style, with the year beginning on 1 January) and lasted until his retirement in 1647.
+The son of a Puritan minister, Hopkins began his career as a witch-finder in March 1644 (Note: At this time the New Year did not occur until 25 March; all dates in this article before 1752 have been stated in the Julian calendar, with the year beginning on 1 January.) and lasted until his retirement in 1647.
 Hopkins and his colleague John Stearne sent more accused people to be hanged for witchcraft than all the other witch-hunters in England of the previous 160 years, and were solely responsible for the increase in witch trials during those years.

-His methods of investigating witchcraft drew heavy inspiration from the Daemonologie of King James I, which was directly cited in Hopkins's non-fiction book The Discovery of Witches.
+His methods of investigating witchcraft drew heavy inspiration from the Daemonologie of King James I, which was directly cited in Hopkins's book The Discovery of Witches.
 Although torture was nominally unlawful in England, Hopkins often used techniques such as sleep deprivation to extract confessions from his victims.